Perinatal & Infant Oral Health

 One serious form of decay among young children is baby bottle tooth decay, also referred to by dentists as early childhood caries (ECC).
 ECC can be caused by frequent and long exposures of an infant’s teeth to liquids that contain sugar.
 Among these liquids are milk (including breast milk), formula, fruit juice, and other sweetened drinks.

 Putting a baby to bed for a nap or at night with a bottle other than water can cause serious and rapid tooth decay.
-Sweet liquid pools around the child’s teeth, giving plaque bacteria an opportunity to produce acids that attack tooth enamel.
+Sweet liquid pools around the child’s teeth, allowing plaque bacteria to produce acids that attack tooth enamel.
 If you must give the baby a bottle as a comforter at bedtime, it should contain only water.
 If your child doesn’t fall asleep without the bottle and its usual beverage, gradually dilute the bottle’s contents with water over a period of two to three weeks.

 After each feeding, wipe the baby’s gums and teeth with a damp washcloth or gauze pad to remove plaque.
 The easiest way to do this is to sit down, place the child’s head in your lap, or lay the child on a dressing table or the floor.
 Whatever position you use, be sure you can see into the child’s mouth easily.

-Sippy cups should be used as a training tool from the bottle to a cup and should be discontinued by the first birthday.
+Sippy cups should be used as a training tool from the bottle to a cup and discontinued by the first birthday.
 If your child uses a sippy cup throughout the day, fill the sippy cup with water only (except at mealtimes).
 By filling the sippy cup with liquids that contain sugar (including milk, fruit juice, sports drinks, etc.) and allowing a child to drink from it throughout the day, it soaks the child’s teeth in cavity-causing bacteria.